 The carrying value of property and equipment also includes the capitalized borrowing costs incurred on bank loans obtained to finance the purchase of land and the eventual construction of the school building which forms part of the qualifying asset to be leased out to FEU Alabang, Inc. During the fiscal year ended March 31, 2015, the University temporarily ceased the capitalization of borrowing costs due to the temporary suspension of active developments on the qualifying asset.
 The University continued the capitalization of borrowing costs starting fiscal year ended March 31, 2016 upon the formal ground-breaking for the full construction of the future FEU-Alabang campus (see Note 10).

-As of November 30, 2016 and May 31, 2016, certain portion of RCI's land amounting to P177.19 million were used as collateral for its loans payable (see Note 10).
+As of February 28, 2017 and May 31, 2016, certain portion of RCI's land were used as collateral for its loans payable (see Note 10).

 9. INVESTMENT PROPERTY